skokenes/senseUtils/README.md

 --
 **destroyObj**(_app,qId_)

-destroyCube takes in a reference to an application opened with the Qlik Sense Workbench API and the qId of a transient object and removes it.
+destroyObj takes in a reference to an application opened with the Qlik Sense Workbench API and the qId of a transient object and removes it.
 This function is useful in mashups when a hypercube is no longer needed and can be removed. _qId_ can also be an array of qId's as strings; in this case, it will remove all the objects in the array from the server.

 **multiCube**()